 Meeting and event spaces

-Closed for meetings and events (limited exceptions, for example child care, mental health and addiction support services)
+Closed for meetings and events (limited exceptions, for example child care, mental health and addiction support services, or vaccine clinics)

 Personal care services

 Cinemas, performing arts facilities, casinos, bingo halls and gaming establishments

 Construction can continue if it is:

 - a critical infrastructure project, such as new hospitals, roads and bridges

 - residential construction

 - non-essential workplaces in the construction sector (for example, shopping malls, hotels and office towers)

 Read the detailed list of essential construction projects that can proceed.

 If you have questions about what will be open or impacts to your business or employment, call the Stop the Spread Business Information Line at 1-888-444-3659.